huggingface/transformers/docs/source/en/model_doc/paligemma.md

 ## Usage Example

 The model can accept a single or multiple images.
-According to the [paper](https://arxiv.org/abs/2407.07726v1), the checkpoint PaliGemma can tranfer to tasks which take multiple images as input.
+According to the [paper](https://arxiv.org/abs/2407.07726v1), the checkpoint PaliGemma can transfer to tasks which take multiple images as input.
 NLVR2 is one such task, which asks one question about two images, and requires looking at both to give the correct answer.
 Here's an example code for single and multi image inference.

 ### Single-image Inference